Endometriosis

 • Combined oral contraceptive pills is a good choice if there is associated heavy menstrual flow and there is a need for contraception.
 It can be taken cyclically or continuously for several packs.
 The commonest types of pills comes in a 21 days pack (with all the pills containing the same oestrogen and progestogen dosage) and in endometriosis, it is better to take the pills continuously for 2 or 3 packs before a 7 days break (to allow withdrawal menstrual shedding) so that there will be less menstrual cycles in a year.

 • Progestogens – this is a synthetic hormone that induces thinning and atrophy of the endometrial tissue and reduces menstrual flow.
 It can be given orally or as an injection every 3 months (marketed as Depo-Provera).
-The oral progestogens is to be taken daily and the available formulations are: dienogest (Visanne), medroxyprogesterone acetate, dydrogesterone, norethisterone.
+The oral progestogens is to be taken daily and the available formulations are: norethisterone, dienogest (Visanne), medroxyprogesterone acetate, dydrogesterone.
 The most commonly use progestogen for endometriosis is dienogest.
 The side-effects most commonly seen with progestogen usage include troublesome breakthrough uterine bleeding, weight gain, abdominal bloating, oedema, acne and mood changes.

 • Gonadotropin-releasing hormones (GnRH) injection work by suppressing ovarian function.
 It will induce a state of pseudo-menopause and can only be use for 6 months because of bone demineralization (osteoporosis).
 Side effects are similar to peri-menopausal symptoms and is only transient – hot flushes, sweating, palpitations, mood changes.
 It is reserved for those with significant pain symptoms following surgery.
 You may have menstrual bleeding 1 to 2 weeks after the first injection.
 Following this, you will not have menses during subsequent injections.